HOSTING A YA CONFERENCE

 Best Paper Prize & Workshop

 The YA Best Conference Award is awarded as part of the YA annual conference.
 Every year the YA-committee invites an international journal to host the award.
-The awarded paper will received unique feedbacks from the journal editor and the chair of the conference tracks to become qualified for publication in the invited journal.
+The awarded paper will receive unique feedbacks from the journal editor and the chair of the conference tracks to become qualified for publication in the invited journal.

 The YA Best Conference Paper Award is awarded according to the following criteria:

-Originality and innovativeness of research
+Originality and innovativeness of research.

-Relevance to the conference theme
+Relevance to the conference theme.

-Clarity of research argument and methodology
+Clarity of research argument and methodology.

-Overall scientific quality
+Overall scientific quality.

-Certificate from the YA-AESOP Network
+Certificate from the YA-AESOP Network.

-unique feedback from the editor of the journal and chairs of the conference sessions in order to help the author qualify the paper for publication.
+Unique feedback from the editor of the journal and chairs of the conference sessions in order to help the author qualify the paper for publication.

-(optional) free access for 1 year to the Journal (to be decided by the journal)
+(Optional) free access for 1 year to the Journal (to be decided by the journal).

 Eligibility and Participation:

 All papers accepted for oral presentations at the annual YA conference are qualified for the award.
 However, authors must clearly express their interest in taking part in the contest and their commitment to publish their papers in the host journal in order to be qualified for the award.
-They can do that by typing in the header of the paper “to be considered for the YA Best Conference Paper Award”,
+They can do that by typing in the header of the paper “to be considered for the YA Best Conference Paper Award”.

 The LOC and CT discuss the journal to be contacted and the details of the selection process.
 The normal procedure is that the keynote speakers and track chairs select the best paper of their sessions, then the decision is jointly taken during the conference and announced at the conference dinner – see programs of previous editions.

-During the YA Conference, traditionally one day is dedicated to organize workshops which reflect more detailed on – preferably – the conference theme.
+During the YA Conference, traditionally one day is dedicated to organizing workshops which reflect more detailed on – preferably – the conference theme.
 It is free to the LOC to plan in this workshop, for inspiration check previous conference programs.